 Mortality rates were based on the RP-2000 Combined Healthy Table and Combined Disabled Table published by the Society of Actuaries.
 The Office of the State Actuary applied offsets to the base table and recognized future improvements in mortality by projecting the mortality rates using 100 percent Scale BB.
-Mortality rates are applied on a generational basis, meaning members are assumed to receive additional mortality improvements in each future year, throughout their lifetime.
+Mortality rates are applied on a generational basis, meaning

-Most actuarial assumptions used in the June 30, 2016 valuation were based on the results of the April 2016 Supplemental Plan Experience Study.
+Most actuarial assumptions used in the June 30, 2018 valuation were based on the results of the April 2016 Supplemental Plan Experience Study.
 Additional assumptions related to the fixed income and variable income investments were based on feedback from financial administrators of the Higher Education Supplemental Retirement Plans.

-Material assumption changes during the measurement period include the discount rate decrease from 3.87 percent to 3.50 percent.
+Material assumption changes during the measurement period include the discount rate decrease from 3.50 percent to 2.21 percent.